-If you want to make rapid changes and don't want to wait for builds, call the function from a REPL, or rely on fast incremental builds.
+If you want to make rapid changes and don't want to wait for builds, call the function from an interpreted language, or rely on fast incremental builds.

 If you want to see what arguments are being passed to your function in your program, use logging and debuggers, according to your preference.

-Code written in this way in your actual programming language is far more expressive than code written in a configuration DSL, like JSON, YAML, or Dhall.
+Code written in this way in your actual programming language can be easily constrained to only allow valid configurations; that's much more difficult for code written in a configuration DSL, like JSON, YAML, or Dhall.

 But in any general-purpose programming language, implementations are first class values which can be passed around and manipulated, whether as an object, a module, a struct of function pointers, or something else.
 One can write a function (or a template, a functor, a macro, or something else) which takes the implementation directly as an argument, with no possibility of issues due to mismatches between a string identifier and the actually available implementations.

 And the resulting encoding is compact in size.
 For example, instead of large text strings for keys and values, a binary just stores pointers at the right offsets in structs.